shakedzy/imdb-chatbot/discussion.md

 In cae this goes to much higher scales, other DBs should be considered, such Google Spanner or BigQuery, for example.

-While the IMDB data scraping is mpt included, it should also be considered.
+While the IMDB data scraping is not included, it should also be considered.
 As the data is updated on a daily basis, I would use an Airflow DAG to do the following:
 1. Download fresh
 2. Unzip